-- 30. If a person has been appointed to any of the positions listed below, but does not hold any of the degrees (other than an honorary degree) of Doctor of Divinity, Doctor of Civil Law, Doctor of Medicine, Master of Arts, Master of Biochemistry, Master of Chemistry, Master of Computer Science, Master of Computer Science and Philosophy, Master of Earth Sciences, Master of Engineering, Master of Mathematics, Master of Mathematics and Computer Science, Master of Mathematics and Philosophy, Master of Mathematics and Physics, Master of Physics, and Master of Physics and Philosophy of the University of Oxford, or a degree of the University of Cambridge or Dublin which qualifies him or her to incorporate into such a degree, Council will, on receiving notice of the appointment, as soon as possible propose to Congregation that the Degree of Master of Arts by Resolution be conferred upon him or her without fee, subject to the provisions of paragraph 33 below: - 30.1 head of a college or Permanent Private Hall referred to in Statute V;
+- 30. If a person has been appointed to any of the positions listed below, but does not hold any of the degrees (other than an honorary degree) of Doctor of Divinity, Doctor of Civil Law, Doctor of Medicine, Master of Arts, Master of Biochemistry, Master of Chemistry, Master of Computer Science, Master of Computer Science, Master of Engineering, Master of Mathematics, Master of Mathematics and Computer Science, Master of Mathematics and Physics, Master of Physics, and Master of Physics and Philosophy, Master of Mathematics and Physics, Master of Physics, and Master of Physics and Philosophy of the University of Oxford, or a degree of the University of Cambridge or Dublin which qualifies him or her to incorporate into such a degree, Council will, on receiving notice of the appointment, as soon as possible propose to Congregation that the Degree of Master of Arts by Resolution be conferred upon them without fee, subject to the provisions of paragraph 33 below: - 30.1 head of a college or Permanent Private Hall referred to in Statute V; - 30.2 member of the governing body of a college or society referred to in Statute V (but not the Permanent Private Halls);

-&lt;sup>33 Council has delegated to the Registrar the practical arrangements necessary for the implementation of Standing Orders 30-33 in straightforward cases.
+&lt;sup>31 Council has delegated to the Registrar the practical arrangements necessary for the implementation of Standing Orders 30-33 in straightforward cases.

-- 30.2 member of the governing body of a college or society referred to in Statute V (but not the Permanent Private Halls); - 30.3 principal bursar or treasurer of each college or society referred to in Statute V (but not the Permanent Private Halls), if not a member of its governing body; - 30.4 fellow of a college holding a permanent University appointment; - 30.5 (on condition that a college or society is willing to support him or her) holder of the title of Visiting Professor, or of the title of professor or reader awarded in a distinctions exercise, upon whom the degree would not already be conferred by virtue of membership of the governing body of a college or society. - 31.
+- 30.3 principal bursar or treasurer of each college or society referred to in Statute V (but not the Permanent Private Halls), if not a member of its governing body; - 30.4 fellow of a college holding a permanent University appointment; - 30.5 (on condition that a college or society is willing to support him or her) holder of the title of Visiting Professor, or of the title of professor or reader awarded in a distinctions exercise, upon whom the degree would not already be conferred by virtue of membership of the governing body of a college or society. - 31.
 Subject to the provisions of paragraph 33 below, Council may, if it thinks fit, on the application of a college, propose to Congregation that a Degree of Master of Arts by Resolution be conferred upon any person who has been appointed to any other position which qualifies him or her for membership of Congregation. - 32.
-Council has determined under section 1(11) of Congregation Regulations 1 of 2002 that persons appointed to offices which entitle them, or will entitle them on confirmation of appointment, to hold fellowships under section 12 of Statute XIV, members of the Finance Committee of the Delegates of the University Press, the Peter Moores Dean of the Said Business School, the Principal of Ripon College (Cuddesdon), the Clerks of the Market, the Vicar of the University Church of St Mary the Virgin, and the Editor of the University Gazette hold posts which qualify them for membership of Congregation. - 33.
-The Degree of Master of Arts by Resolution under these standing orders shall be conferred only on persons who: - 33.1 hold both a bachelor's and a doctor's degree (other than an honorary degree) of any university or universities or of any such other institution or institutions as Council may from time to time determine; or - 33.2 first became a member of a university or such other institution at least 20 terms previously; or - 33.3 in the case of persons who are not members of any university or such other institution, are at least 25 years of age.
+Council has determined under section 1(11) of Congregation Regulations 1 of 2002 that persons appointed to offices which entitle them, or will entitle them on confirmation of appointment, to hold fellowships under section 12 of Statute XIV, members of the Finance Committee of the Delegates of the University Press, the Peter Moores Dean of the Said Business School, the Principal of Ripon College (Cuddesdon), the Director of the Conference of Colleges Secretariat, the Clerks of the Market, the Vicar of the University Church of St Mary the Virgin, and the Editor of the University Gazette hold posts which qualify them for membership of Congregation. - 33.
+The Degree of Master of Arts by Resolution under these standing orders shall be conferred only on persons who: - 33.1 hold both a bachelor's and a doctor's degree (other than an honorary degree) of any university or universities or of any such other institution or institutions as Council may from time to time determine; or - 33.2 first became a member of a university or such other institution at least 20 terms previously; or - in the case of persons who are not members of any university or such other institution, are at least 25 years of age.